L1nkZ/Bourgeon/README.md

 Bourgeon is a C++11 library whose purpose is to provide an easy-to-use python interface to implement plugins for Ragnarok Online clients.

-*Note: This is a work in progess.*
+*Note: This is a work in progress.*

 Clients supported
 -----------------